-Digital Image Processing in Remote Sensing
+Digital Image Processing: Remote Sensing

 A Digital Image is a representation of a two-dimensional image as a finite set of digital values, called picture elements or pixels.